Sawii00/CVAlgorithmsFromScratch/README.md

 - BMP decoding and encoding
 - Basic shape drawing
 - Canny edge
-- Convolutions and blurs with normal and separable filters
+- Multithreaded convolutions and blurs with normal and separable filters
 - Color-space conversions